katerinavlkova/english-for-designers/04-storytelling/storytelling.md

 Photography gave me a visual language — and graphic design gave me a way to expand it.
 Here’s what photography gave me that I still use every day as a designer:

 - **Composition:**  Both in photos and in design, the placement of elements is everything.
-Knowing where to put focus, how to balance space, and how to guide the eye is crucial.
+Knowing where to put focus, how to balance space, and how to guide the eye is really important.

 - **Framing:** In photography, you decide what’s in the frame and what’s left out.
 In design, it’s about using margins, grids, and negative space to create clarity.